genotrance/feud/README.md

 __Remote Navigation__

 Feud has an RPC plugin that allows remote navigation.
 The `feudc` command-line tool can be used to remote control a local or remote GUI instance.
+It is based on the [nng](https://github.com/nanomsg/nng) bus protocol so should be possible to connect from any programming language with `nng` bindings.
 The interface is still being designed so is a POC at this point.

-Commands: `initServer restartServer stopServer sendServer`
+Commands: `initRemote restartRemote stopRemote sendRemote`

 __Feedback__